-Our careers were hectic ones, back then, and although they ate up long work days regularly we both loved what we were doing.
+Our careers were hectic ones back then, and although long work days were the norm we both loved what we were doing.

-So, our non-pet lifestyle continued, our kids moved out one after the other, and my wife and I moved into and out of several states for our careers, until we eventually retired.
+So, our non-pet lifestyle continued, our kids moved out one after the other, and my wife and I moved into and out of several states as we were promoted and transferred to new jobs for our careers.

-Now, retired in Florida, we occasionally discuss getting another house pet, but I feel that it will never be the same as it was those many years ago.
+Now, retired Seniors living in Florida, we occasionally discuss getting another house pet, but I feel that it will never be the same as it was those many years ago.

 Me, I'm pretty sure that;

-1- I'm now too lazy to properly care for one, and
+1- I'm now too lazy to properly care for a pet, and

 2- We are still active people who love to just get up and hit the road, spontaneously.